ipfs/ipfs-docs/docs/quickstart/retrieve.md

 In this quick start, you will learn the different approaches to retrieving CIDs from the IPFS network and how to pick the most appropriate method for your purpose.

-You will fetch the image that was pinned in the [publishing with a pinning service quickstart guide](./publish.md) which has the CID: `bafybeicn7i3soqdgr7dwnrwytgq4zxy7a5jpkizrvhm5mv6bgjd32wm3q4`.
+You will fetch the image that was pinned in the [publishing with a pinning service quickstart guide](./publish.md) which has the following CID: `bafybeicn7i3soqdgr7dwnrwytgq4zxy7a5jpkizrvhm5mv6bgjd32wm3q4`.

+> **Note:** The CID you will retrieve is actually a folder containing a single image file.
+The reason is that when files are added to IPFS, the filename is not stored by default.
+To retain the filename, it's common to wrap the file in a directory.
+In such instances, you end up with two CIDs, one for the file and another for the directory containing the file.

 ## IPFS retrieval methods